obytes/react-native-template-obytes/template/README.md

 - ✅ Auto Generate App Icon and Splash screen
 - ✅ React Navigation Pre-installed
 - ✅ React Query to fetch Data
-- ✅ Auth flow with sensitive-info to secure tokens
+- ✅ Auth flow with react-native-mmkv to secure tokens
 - ✅ A clean project structure based on our experience with React Native
 - ✅ Minimal UI kit setup using restyle and configurable theme & icons using react-native-svg
 - ✅ A good approach to handle forms based on react-hook-form